jbrunton/gflows/README.md

 ## Using jsonnet-bundler

-If you want to extract templates into a separate repository then the recommended approach is to use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler).
+If you use jsonnet as the templating engine and want to extract templates into a separate repository then the recommended approach is to use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler).

 Any additional library paths should be added to the `jsonnet.jpath` list in the config file.
 These paths may be relative, so, for example, if you install dependencies into `.jflows/vendor`, then your config may look like this: